Evaluation for Bariatric Surgery

 Having realistic weight loss goals

 It’s important to have a realistic weight-loss goal for your surgery.
-Most people do not lose all of their extra weight after surgery.
+Most people don't lose all of their extra weight after surgery.
 You may lose one-half to two-thirds of your excess body weight.
 This depends on the type of surgery you have.
 Your healthcare provider can give you a more exact idea of what you can expect.

 Losing this amount of weight may help any health conditions you have, even if you still have extra weight.
 You may be able to reduce or stop some of the medicines that you take.
 You may have more energy and a better self-image.
 Having a realistic weight-loss goal can help keep you motivated.
 It can help keep you on track with your good eating habits.
 Your healthcare providers will give you a realistic idea of how much you can expect to lose after your surgery.